2 How to use this book

 Abstract

-This chapter describes different ways the reader can use thise book to learn about using R and data science tools in their education job.
+This chapter describes different ways the reader can use this book to learn about using R and data science tools in their education job.
 Job descriptions, lifestyles, and programming experience differ for everyone.
-Learning how to program in R on the job or at home will also look different to each reader.
+Learning to program in R on the job or at home will also look different to each reader.
 Applying R and data science tools in an education job requires learning these skills in a practical and meaningful context.
-The chapter describes three suggested ways to learn from the book, taking the reader’s experience into account.
+The chapter describes three ways to learn from the book.
 It also introduces the reader to ways they can support and contribute to the book’s content.
-This reinforces the theme of building content based on stories from the data science in education community.

 The beginning of the learning journey is particularly challenging because it feels slow.
-If you have experience as an educator or consultant, you already have efficient solutions you use in your day-to-day work.
-Introducing code to your workflow slows you down at first because you won’t be as fast as you are with your favorite spreadsheet software.
-However, you’re probably reading this book because you realize that learning how to analyze data using R is like investing in your own personal infrastructure—it takes time while you’re building the initial skills, but the investment pays off when you start solving complex problems faster and at scale.
-One person we spoke with shared this story about their learning journey:
+You already have efficient solutions in your work environment to accomplish your day-to-day work.
+Introducing code to your workflow will slow you down at first because you won’t be as fast as you are with your favorite spreadsheet software.
+However, you’re probably reading this book because you realize that learning how to analyze data using R is like investing in your own personal infrastructure—it takes time while you’re building the initial skills.
+Still, the investment pays off when you start solving complex problems faster and at scale.
+One person shared this story about their learning journey:

 The first six months were hard.
 I knew how quickly I could do a pivot table in Excel.
 It took longer in R because I had to go through the syntax and take the book out.
 I forced myself to do it, though.
 In the long term, I’d be a better data scientist.
 I’m so glad I thought that way, but it was hard the first few months.

-Our message is this: learning R for your education job is doable, challenging, and rewarding all at once.
+Learning R for your role in education is doable, challenging, and rewarding all at once.
 We wrote this book for you because we do this work every day.
-We’re not writing as education data science masters.
+We’re not writing as people who have mastered data science in education.
 We’re writing as people who learned R and data science after we chose education.
 And like you, improving the lives of students is our daily practice.
-Learning to use R and data science helped us do that.
-Join us in enjoying all that comes with R and data science—both the challenge of learning and the joy of solving problems in creative and efficient ways.
+Learning to use R and data science helped us do what matters most to us.
+Join us in enjoying all that comes with R and data science—both the challenges of learning and the joys of solving problems in creative and efficient ways.

 2.1 Different strokes for different data scientists in education

-We also know that learning data science and R is not in the typical job description.
-Most readers of this book are educators working with data and looking to expand their tools.
-You might even be an educator who doesn’t work with data, but you’ve discovered a love for learning about the lives of students through data.
-Either way, learning data science and R is probably not in your job description.
+Learning data science and R is not in the typical job description.
+Many readers of this book are educators working with data and looking to expand their tools.
+You might even be an educator who doesn’t work with data, but your interested in learning about the lives of students through data.

-Like most professionals in education, you’ve got a full work schedule and challenging demands in the name of improving the student experience.
-Your busy workday doesn’t include regular professional development time or self-driven learning.
-You also have a life outside of work, including family, hobbies, and relaxation.
-We struggle with this ourselves, so we’ve designed this book to be used in lots of different ways.
-The important part in learning this material is to establish a routine that allows you to engage and practice the content every day, even if for just a few minutes at a time.
-That will make the content ever-present in your mind and will help you shift your mindset so you start seeing even more opportunities for practice.
+Like most professionals in education, you’ve got a full work schedule and challenging professional demands.
+Your busy workday doesn’t include regular professional development time or dedicated time for self-driven learning.
+You also have a life outside work, including family, hobbies, and relaxation.
+We struggle with this ourselves, so this book is designed for use in lots of different ways.

 2.1.1 Read the book cover to cover (and how to keep going)

-We wrote this book assuming you’re at the start of your journey learning R and using data science in your education job.
+We wrote this book assuming you’re beginning your journey of learning R and applying data science in your educational role.
 The book takes you from installing R to practicing more advanced data science skills like text analysis.

 2.1.2 Pick a chapter of interest and start there

-If you rated yourself as a 1 in Using R, we recommend reading the book from beginning to end as part of a daily practice.
+If you rated yourself as a 1 in Using R, read the book from beginning to end as part of a daily practice.
 If you rated yourself higher than a 1, consider reviewing the table of contents and skimming all the chapters first.
 If a particular chapter calls to you, feel free to start your daily practice there.
-Eventually, we do hope you choose to experience the whole book, even if you start somewhere in the middle.
+Eventually, we do hope you choose to experience the whole book.

 For example, you might be working through a specific use case in your education job—perhaps you are analyzing student quiz scores, evaluating a school program, introducing a data science technique to your teammates, or designing data dashboards.
 If this describes your situation, feel free to find a section in the book that inspires you or shows you techniques that apply to your project.

 This book is primarily about learning to use R as a tool for data science in education.
 Your experience level with R should be the main factor when you decide how to enjoy the book.
 But do consider how you rated your level of experience with education and statistics.
-If these are areas you want to focus on, take your time understanding the education scenarios and statistics techniques we describe.
+If these are areas you want to focus on, take your time understanding the education scenarios and techniques described in the book.
 All three disciplines are important parts of being a data scientist in education.

 2.1.3 Read through the walkthroughs and run the code